jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 Both univariate feature selection and engineering were performed and used in tested when creating the final model.
 Feature scaling was also utilized as there were a number of outliers which could screw the results (be used as a primary predictor) but due to the validity of the data, these points could not be removed.
-Although performance was tested with and without feature scaling as a reassurance to the process, the final model utilized feature scaling.
+Although performance was tested with and without feature scaling as a reassurance to the process, the final model does not utilized feature scaling.

 ### Feature Selection

-Feature selection was performed by SelectKBest and within the GridSearchCV.
+Feature selection was performed by SelectKBest obtain the the best Precision and Recall scores during numerous testing.
 No features used were manually picked.
+Train test sets were created with the use of Stratified Shuffle Split cross validation due to small size of the data and that of the POI list.
 The final features utilized in the model are:

 * salary
-* total_payments
 * bonus
+* deferred_income
+* exercised_stock_options
 * total_stock_value
+* to_poi_fraction score
+* shared_receipt_with_poi
+* total_payments
-* exercised_stock_options
+* expenses score
-* deferred_income
+* from_poi_fraction score

 ### Feature Engineering
 Three features were engineered for testing of the model.